bitcraze/bitcraze-website/src/tutorials/loco-positioning-system.md

 {% endsi_intro %}

 {% si_step Anchor positions %}
-To get a good position there are some rules of thumb for the placement of the six anchors.
+To get a good position there are some rules of thumb for the placement of the anchors.

 * The anchors should be evenly distributed around the flying volume and at least 2m apart.
 * The anchors should have line of site with the flying volume.
 * The anchor antenna should be placed 15cm from any wall, ceiling or metal object to avoid interfering reflections.
 In our reference set-up we accomplish this by using these [3D printed stands](https://github.com/bitcraze/bitcraze-mechanics/blob/master/LPS-anchor-stand/anchor-stand.stl).
 In the repository click "Raw" and then choose "save as" and save the file as a stl file.

-In our reference setup we have placed 3 anchors above and 3 anchors below the flight area, shaped in inverse triangles.
-This gives good accuracy in X, Y and Z.
+In our TWR reference setup we have placed 3 anchors above and 3 anchors below the flight area, shaped in inverse triangles.
+This gives good accuracy in X, Y and Z. In our TDoA reference setup we have placed the nodes in the corners of a box as the position in best withing the convex hull.

 {% img reference system; wide; /images/tutorials/getting_started_with_lps/reference_system.png %}